Wallet Settings

 Gas price determines your transactions' priority on BSC and Metis.
 The higher the price, the quicker the transactions will go through, but you’ll have to pay higher gas fees.

-If you’re on Ethereum, Base, Avalanche, Linea or Solana, you’ll encounter Gas Delta instead of Gas Price.
+If you’re on Ethereum, Base, Avalanche, Sonic or Solana, you’ll encounter Gas Delta instead of Gas Price.

-For Ethereum, Base, Avalanche and Linea, Gas Delta will act as the max priority gwei on a Type-2 ETH transaction.
-Essentially, the bot will automatically adjust to the current gas average of the chain, and then add the chosen Gas Delta on top of it.
+For Ethereum, Base, Avalanche and Linea, Gas delta will act as the max priority gwei on a Type-2 ETH transaction.
+Essentially, the bot will automatically adjust to the current gas average, and then add the chosen Gas Delta on top of it.
 Example:

-Just like gas price on BSC and METIS, gas delta determines your transaction priority on Ethereum, Base, Avalanche and Linea.
+Just like gas price on BSC, gas delta determines your transaction priority on Ethereum, Base, Avalanche and Sonic.
 Higher deltas will yield higher transaction speeds at the cost of higher gas fees.

-On Arbitrum, Gas Price/Delta is completely irrelevant, since the chain operates on a First-Come-First-Serve basis.
-More details on the subject can be found here.
+On Arbitrum, Gas Price/Delta is completely irrelevant since the chain operates on a First-Come-First-Serve basis.
+More details on the subject can be found .

-On Solana, there is a minimum fixed transaction fee is a fixed value of 0.000005 SOL, but you have the ability to pay an additional fee through Gas Delta to boost your transaction and achieve quicker execution times.
+On Solana, there is a minimum fixed transaction fee of 0.000005 SOL, but you have the ability to pay an additional fee through Gas Delta to boost your transaction and achieve quicker execution times.
 For example, if you set your Gas Delta to 0.01 SOL, you will end up paying 0.010005 SOL as transaction fees.

-This is only relevant for EVM-compatible chains and it is the maximum amount of gas units you're willing to consume for the transaction.
+This is only relevant for ETH, BSC, Base, Avalanche, Sonic and Arbitrum and it is the maximum amount of gas units you're willing to consume for the transaction.
 Since the bot can optimally determine this value, you don't need to bother with it, unless you want to block contracts that require a lot of gas.

-This feature only exists on EVM-compatible chains.
+This feature only exists on ETH, BSC, Base, Avalanche, Sonic and Arbitrum.
 It overrides your custom slippage and automatically adjusts it based on the token's taxes and your price impact.
 It is very convenient for quick swaps and casual call channel sniping, as it can protect you from frontrunning bots.
 However, it is not suitable for highly volatile situations like stealth launches and auto-snipes.
 For these cases, please disable Smart Slippage and specify a suitable slippage tolerance.
 If you want to use Smart Slippage, we suggest you pair it with a high Gas Price/Delta.

 If you're buying with exact native amounts instead, then setting slippage to more than 100% is simply equivalent to 100% (which implies that you're willing to accept 0 tokens for whatever exact native amount you're paying).